What is Salvage Value?

 The useful life assumption estimates the number of years an asset is expected to remain productive and generate revenue.

-Calculating the residual value of the fixed asset is a two-step process:
+Calculating the residual value of the fixed asset is a three-step process:

-- Step 1: The annual depreciation is multiplied by the number of years the asset was depreciated, resulting in total depreciation.
+- Calculate Total Depreciation → The annual depreciation expense is multiplied by the useful life assumption (or number of years in which the fixed asset was depreciated).

-- Step 2: The original purchase price is subtracted from the total depreciation expensed across the useful life.
+- Subtract Cumulative Depreciation from Purchase Price → The original purchase price is deducted by the cumulative depreciation expensed across the assumed useful life.

 Salvage Value Formula

-The formula for calculating the salvage value is as follows.
+The formula to calculate the salvage value is as follows.

 Starting from the original cost of purchase, we must deduct the product of the annual depreciation expense and the number of years.